 Best Serotonin Boosting Foods

-There is a lot of information on the web about foods that boost serotonin, however, we want to avoid foods that are high in carbohydates that throw off our blood sugar.
+There is a lot of information on the web about foods that boost serotonin, however, we want to avoid foods that are high in carbohydrates that throw off our blood sugar.
 The best foods for optimizing serotonin levels include:

 Best Supplements For Boosting Serotonin

 There are many herbs that naturally boost serotonin, but these compounds are the some of the most effective and well-researched.

 - 5-HTP: This is the best molecule for boosting serotonin levels naturally.
 It is easy for the body to convert 5-HTP into serotonin.

-- Magnesium: This helps to modulate stress hormone levels in the brain, which can have a direct impact on serotonin levels.
+- Magnesium: This helps to modulate stress hormone levels in the brain, which can have a direct impact on neurotransmitter levels.
 The best choice is a magnesium that crosses the blood barrier.
 The best is magnesium malate, glycinate and threonate.
 We recommend brain calm magnesium

 - B Complex: Getting a pre-activated form of B vitamins can be extremely effective.
 We recommend B Strong.